megahomyak/micronotes/README.txt

 File paths and file contents get encrypted with a key that you're supposed to share between your devices

-The script itself is in `./micronotes.bash`.
-Check the file out and edit the configuration parameters to include the values fit for *you*.
-This is mandatory

 DEPENDENCIES:
 * bash (idk, maybe other shells will work too, haven't tested)
 * openssl